India House: The Indian Sociologist

 In 1904, Krishna Varma founded The Indian Sociologist (TIS), a penny monthly (with Spencer's dictum as its motto), as a challenge to the British Committee's Indian.
 The title of the publication was intended to convey Krishna Varma's conviction that the ideological basis of Indian independence from Britain was to the discipline of sociology.
 TIS was critical of the moderate loyalist approach and its appeal to British liberalism, exemplified by the work of Indian leader G.K.
-Ghokale; instead, TIS advocated Indian self-rule.
+Gokhale; instead, TIS advocated Indian self-rule.
 It was critical of the British Committee, whose members – being mostly from the Indian Civil Service – were in Krishna Varma's view complicit in exploitation of India.
 TIS quoted extensively from the works of British writers, which Krishna Varma interpreted to explain his views that the Raj was colonial exploitation, and that the Indians had a right to oppose it, by violence if necessary.
 It advocated confrontation and demands rather than petition and accommodation.
 However, Krishna Varma's views and justifications of political violence in nationalist struggle were still cautious, considering violence as a last resort.
 His support was initially intellectual, and he was not actively involved in planning revolutionary violence.
 Freedom of the press and the liberal approach of the British establishment meant Krishna Varma could air views that would have been rapidly suppressed in India.

 The views expressed in TIS drew criticisms from ex-Indian civil servants in the British press and Parliament.
 Highlighting Krishna Varma's citation of British writers and lack of reference to Indian tradition or values, they argued that he was disconnected from the Indian situation and Indian feelings, and was intellectually dependent on Britain.
 Valentine Chirol, foreign editor of The Times, who had close associations with the Raj, accused Krishna Varma of preaching "disloyal sentiments" to Indian students, and demanded he be prosecuted.
 Chirol later described India House as "the most dangerous organisation outside India".
 Krishna Varma and TIS also drew the attention of King Edward VII.
 Greatly concerned, the King asked John Morley, the Secretary of State for India, to stop the publication of such messages.
 Morley refused to take any action contrary to his liberal political principles, but Chirol's tirade against TIS and Krishna Varma forced the Government to investigate.
 Detectives visited India House and interviewed the printers of its publication.
 Krishna Varma saw these actions as the start of a crackdown on his work and, fearing arrest, moved to Paris in 1907; he never returned to Britain.